Hair Detox Healthy and Beautiful Part II

 So, you want healthy, beautiful hair?
-Don't we all, but sometimes it is so hard to find a solution when you have problem hair and scalp issues.
+Don't we all, but sometimes it is so hard to find a solution when you have problem hair and scalp issues so you have to hair detox.

 Some simple recipes can help out with your hair and scalp issues.